-- Correlate a signal circuit to operate as a power supply. (using Init Done). - Customize the Fire Drill operation. - Correlate a relay to operate on Reset Command (using Sys Reset).
+- · Customize the Fire Drill operation. - Correlate a relay to operate on Reset Command (using Sys Reset)

-5.11 Input / Output Circuit Summary
+5.10 Input / Output Circuit Summary

 The Job Tree always contains an Input Summary and Output Summary item.
 Select either of these items to see a list of all of the circuits on the job.